ingalless/foam-template-gatsby-search/readme.md

 👋 Welcome to your new Foam Workspace!

+> **If your workspace is large it may not be wisest to use this starter for deploying your notes.
+The search will delay the time-to-interactive considerably, as it has to download the whole index!**

 ## Getting started

 This documentation assumes that you have a GitHub account and have [Visual Studio Code](https://code.visualstudio.com/) installed on your Linux/MacOS/Windows machine.